 What is a master’s in management and leadership?

-Advanced leadership degrees, which can include a master’s in management and leadership as well as a master’s in organizational leadership, are designed to help individuals achieve business goals through more effective management.
+Advanced leadership degrees, which can include an online master’s in management and leadership as well as an online master’s in organizational leadership, are designed to help individuals achieve business goals through more effective management.
 These degrees generally combine foundational business courses with content that can improve soft skills such as communication, problem solving, and teamwork.

 Management and leadership degrees are sometimes confused with the Master of Business Administration (MBA), but there are key differences.